sdg002/pythonwebapp/README.md

 https://stackoverflow.com/questions/74762322/integrating-dash-and-flask-by-inserting-dash-chart-into-div-block-of-flask-templ

-## Lesson - Multiple Dash instances - What did I try in the app.py and did not owrk
+## Lesson - Multiple Dash instances - What did I try in the app.py and did not work
 This does not work.
-You can only create a single instance of Dash
+You can only create a single instance of Dash.
+You will have to use the "multi-page" approach (see far below)

 ```python
 #First dash page registration